-You can select it by clicking on it once and then delete it with the backspace key.
-To add a new chart, you should click on “Add a chart” button (1).
+You can select it by clicking on it once and then deleting it with the backspace key.
+To add a new chart, you should click on the “Add a chart” button (1).
 From the opening drop-down menu, you can click on the desired visual element.
-This add it to the report right away.
+This adds it to the report right away.

 After that, you need to choose dimensions (2) and metrics(3) which will bring related data and values to the chart.
 In the below example, page title is the dimension (left column in the chart) and number of new users is the metric (right column)

-How to change Google Data Studio dashboard branding, colors and design?
+How to change Google Data Studio dashboard branding, colours and design?

-In order make such changes, there are 2 main options;
+In order to make such changes, there are 2 main options;

-- When none of the charts are selected, you will see “Theme and layout” pane on the right.
-From that section, you can choose between themes, customise one the themes or “layout” tab, you can customise even more deeper.
+- When none of the charts is selected, you will see the “Theme and layout” pane on the right.
+From that section, you can choose between themes, customise one of the themes or the “layout” tab, you can customise even deeper.

-- When any of the chart is selected, you can click on the “Style” tab on the right of the page.
-This section only allows you to change colors and font of that specific chart and overrides themes style settings.
+- When any of the charts is selected, you can click on the “Style” tab on the right of the page.
+This section only allows you to change the colours and font of that specific chart and overrides themes style settings.

 There are several ways of reporting.

-By clicking on “Get report link”, you will get a link to your report and you
+By clicking on the “Get report link”, you will get a link to your report and you

 You're ready to produce spectacular interactive reports for your teammates, clients, and executives now that you know Data Studio inside and out.